 - Gable – A gable roof is what most people envisage when they image a traditional roof on a house.
 It features a triangle design that provides excellent water drainage and additional roof space.

-Attaching a roof to a container
+Attaching a roof

-Maintaining your container roof
+Maintaining your roof

-Your container roof is subject to pressure from the elements and debris.
-It is essential that you take proper care of your container roof to increase its lifespan and avoid costly repairs in the future.
+Your roof is subject to pressure from the elements and debris.
+It is essential that you take proper care of your roof to increase its lifespan and avoid costly repairs in the future.
 Firstly, you should protect the structural integrity of your container by avoiding putting too much weight on your roof.
-You should also remove water, debris and surface rust from your container roof and inspect the area regularly for signs of damage.
-Completing basic maintenance tasks will help to keep your container roof in the best possible condition.
+You should also remove water, debris and surface rust from your roof and inspect the area regularly for signs of damage.
+Completing basic maintenance tasks will help to keep your roof in the best possible condition.

 Get in touch for more info